 This interface allows building final statistical reports and sends them to the final recipients (Service Desk, Dissemination Unit manager…).

-The inputs are the retrieved logs file and the configuration files (see section “The configuration files”, page129.
+The inputs are the retrieved logs file and the configuration files (see section “The configuration files”, page139.

-The outputs are the reports described in section section: “5.1.7.11 Statistics reports in detail” page 159.
+The outputs are the reports described in section section: “5.1.7.11 Statistics reports in detail” page 171.

-II_I_TA_VSFTP EN COURS

-Scope

-The transaction accounting component is able to consume the VSFTP server logs to create reports.

-Maturity

-N/A.

-Protocol

-The transaction accounting component is able to use HTTP or SCP protocols in order to retrieve the log files.

-In MyOcean, we only use HTTP protocol.

-Configuration example